stijn-dejongh/lovecraft_public_domain/raw_converts/p.md

 from the north curse and whine, and the red-leaved trees of the swamp mutter things to one another in the small hours of the morning under the horned waning moon, I sit by the casement and watch that star.
-Down from the heights reels the glittering Cassiopeia as the hours wear on, while Charles&rsquo; Wain lumbers up from behind the vapour-soaked swamp trees that sway in the night-wind.
+Down from the heights reels the glittering Cassiopeia as the hours wear on, while Charles' Wain lumbers up from behind the vapour-soaked swamp trees that sway in the night-wind.
 Just before dawn Arcturus winks ruddily from above the cemetery on the low hillock, and Coma Berenices shimmers weirdly afar off in the mysterious east; but still the Pole Star leers down from the same place in the black vault, winking hideously like an insane watching eye which